 In order to ensure adherence to the regulatory framework by systemically important ND-NBFCs, the RBI has directed such NBFCs to put in place a system for submission of an annual statement of capital funds, and risk asset ratio, etc. as at the end of March every year, in a prescribed format.
 This return is to be submitted electronically within a period of three months from the close of every financial year.
 Further, a NBFC is required to submit a certificate from its statutoryauditor that it is engaged in the business of non-banking financial institution requiring to hold a certificate of registrationunder the RBI Act.
 This certificate is required to be submitted within one month of the date of finalization of the balancesheet and in any other case not later than December 30 of that particular year.
 Further, in addition to the auditor's reportunder Section 143 of the Companies Act, 2013, the auditors are also required to make a separate report to the Board of Directors on certain matters, including correctness of the capital adequacy ratio as disclosed in the return NBS-7 to be filed with the RBI and its compliance with the minimum CRAR, as may be prescribed by the RBI.
-Where the statement regarding any of the items referred relating to the above, is unfavorable or qualified, or in the opinion of the auditor thecompany has not complied with the regulations issued by RBI, it shall be the obligation of the auditor to make a report containing the details of such unfavorable or qualified statements and/or about the non-compliance, as the case may be, in respect of the company to the Regional Office concerned, of the Department of Non-Banking Supervision of the Bankunder whose jurisdiction the Registered Office of the company is located.
+Where the statement regarding any of the items referred relating to the above, is unfavorable or qualified, or in the opinion of the auditor the company has not complied with the regulations issued by RBI , it shall be the obligation of the auditor to make a report containing the details of such unfavorable or qualified statements and/or about the non-compliance, as the case may be, in respect of the company to the Registered Office of the company is located.